Faculty and Staff

 Assistant Principal and Director of Admissions

-Mrs. Lash, a member of WAY, graduated from Swarthmore College with a BA in Psychology and Harvard University, Graduate School of Education, with a M.Ed. in Counseling.
-She has worked in Education for over 25 years, including positions at Pomona College, Georgetown University and Sleepy Hollow Preschool.
+Mrs. Lash, a member of the Women’s Apostolate to Youth, is a graduate of Swarthmore College (BA in Psychology) and Harvard University, Graduate School of Education (M.Ed. in Counseling).
+She has served as an educator for over 25 years, including positions at Pomona College, Georgetown University and Sleepy Hollow Preschool.
 Through WAY, her love for the Catholic faith has deepened and she strives to be a better wife, mother and teacher in this intergenerational faith community.
-She and her husband Jon have 4 children who attended or currently attend Angelus.
-They are Queen of Apostles parishoners.
-Her time at Angelus has included teaching 8th grade religion, Computers, Little Messengers, Art and Drama.
+She and her husband Jon have four children.
+Two have attended Angelus and two are current students.
+They are active Queen of Apostles parishioners.
+Her roles at Angelus have included teaching 8th grade religion, Computers, Little Messengers, Art and Drama.

 Director of Operations